About Gaz

 Yep it’s that simple (in theory!).
 See HERE for some weight loss tips:

 Welcome.
-On this page you will find details of my journey so far, taking me from 39 stone 13 pounds to where I am today, (June 2010), at just a few pounds over 19 stone.
-You will find a heart-warming, tear-jerking, inspiring account of how I have gone from a no-hoper, dead man walking, to someone who cycles up to 30 miles a day, does 100k charity rides and has even started RUNNING !
+On this page you will find details of my journey so far, taking me from 39 stone 13 pounds to where I am today, Summer 2012 at around 13 stone.
+You will find a heart-warming, tear-jerking, inspiring account of how I have gone from a no-hoper, dead man walking, to someone who cycles up to 40 miles a day, does 100k charity rides and has even started RUNNING !

 My name is Gary Brennan.
 You may know me as The Amazing Shrinking Gaz, The 39-Stone Cyclist, or just “the fat lad on a bike”.